André Rieu: Early life and education

 Rieu's father was conductor of the Maastricht Symphony Orchestra.
 Showing early promise, André began studying violin at the age of five.
 From a very early age, he developed a fascination with orchestra, although he found his parents strict and moved away from his father's musical style in adulthood.
 He studied violin at the Conservatoire Royal in Liège and at the Conservatorium Maastricht, (1968–1973), studying under Jo Juda and Herman Krebbers.

 From 1974 to 1977, he attended the Music Academy in Brussels, studying with André Gertler.
 He completed his training with the distinction "Premier Prix" from the Royal Conservatory of Brussels.

 Personal life

 He married Marjorie Kochmann in 1975.
 She has been a language teacher and has written compositions.
 They have two sons, including Pierre, a producer who frequently works with the Johann Strauss Orchestra.
 He lives in a small castle in Maastricht, which he alleges was once inhabited by Charles de Batz Castlemore-d'Artagnan.

-He speaks six languages: Dutch, English, German, French, Italian, and Spanish.
+He speaks six languages: Dutch, English, German, French, Italian and Spanish.
 His net worth was estimated at €25 million in 2016.
-His height is 6 ft ½ in (1.84 m).